 Theme 2.
-Molecular mechanisms of learning and memory (Etsuro Ito, Miki Yamagishi, Mika Morikawa, Mugiho Kaneda)
+Molecular mechanisms of learning and memory (Etsuro Ito, Hiroshi Sunada, Mugiho Kaneda)

-We are attempting to clarify the molecular mechanisms of learning and memory using 3xTg-Alzheimer disease mice and the pond snail Lymnaea stagnalis.
+We are attempting to clarify the molecular mechanisms of learning and memory using the pond snail Lymnaea stagnalis.
 We made clear the effect of insulin in the brain on long-term synaptic changes and long-term memory.
+Further, the mechanism of cannabinoid in the brain for learning and memory has been clarified.